 Online roulette strategy

 You know roulette is a game of pure chance and no working strategy which can improve your chances to win exists.
-But there are some systems that can help you to structure your game.
+However, this hasn’t stopped mathematicians and lifelong gambling enthusiasts from creating complex and inventive systems to increase their chances of victory.
+We’ve created a list of some of the weirdest and wildest systems!
+Why not try one out the next time you’re gambling online?
 You can see the most popular of them below.

 The Martingale system is one of the oldest and most popular betting systems.
 The system was devised for even-money games, and particularly for roulette.
 The Martingale is a very easy system to learn: the player makes a bet, and then he doubles the amount of the original bet after each loss, when a hand wins the player returns to the original bet.
 After losing one hand, the player doubles his bet on the next hand and if he wins, he recovers the previous loss and gets a profit.
 After losing two hands one after the other, the win on the third hand covers his losses of two hands, and gives him one betting unit ahead.
 When you win, you have to return to the first bet.

 1 lose 2 lose 4 lose 8 win 1

 You can exceed your bankroll or reach the table limit before hitting a winning hand.
 For example, the table limit is $500 and your first bet is $5.

 Note.
 We advise you to choose a smaller bet, for example, $1 when you are going to play roulette with the Martingale.

 The D’Alembert is a simple betting system which is based on the Martingale with a few tiny changes.
 This system tells you to raise your bet one unit after you have lost and lower the bet by one unit if you win.